Staff and students at UoB

 We commit to supporting our Affiliates to:

-• Participate in a connected, curious and disruptive community: BDFI aims to offer its affiliates participation in a vibrant and connected research community that constantly pushes the boundaries of current thinking and work on digital futures.
-Through reading groups, external talks, workshops (across a broad range from themed sessions to writing retreats) and ‘future making’ sessions, we aim to help stimulate curiosity, connectedness, and disruption at the margins of current thinking.
+• Participate in a connected, curious and disruptive community: BDFI aims to offer its affiliates participation in a vibrant and connected research community that constantly pushes the boundaries of current thinking and work around digital futures.
+We will notify affiliates of relevant events.

-• Experiment with new ways of working and access world-class facilities: BDFI aims to disrupt linear models of innovation, and through diverse communities and access to world-first sociotechnical facilities, support colleagues to experiment with and learn from new ways of working, contribute to the design and development of new technologies.
-BDFI has developed cutting-edge research and development facilities based at the new Temple Quarter Enterprise campus.
-Affiliates will have the ability to discuss use of these spaces (some of which are grant chargeable, and others are free) to support their research.
-By 2024, our second building will open, providing space large enough to support 250 occupants.
-This space includes social and hotdesking spaces and bookable meeting rooms which affiliates will also be able to request access for BDFI-related business.
+• Experiment with new ways of working and access world-class facilities: BDFI has developed cutting-edge research and facilities based at the new Temple Quarter Enterprise campus.
+Affiliates will have the ability to discuss the use of these spaces to support their research.
+Affiliates can also request meeting rooms and desk space for BDFI-related business.

 • Build the profile and impact of your work: We will assist in profiling the work of our affiliate members in public and amongst our partners.
-Whether it’s a new paper, event, or research project, we’d be happy to discuss how best to profile your news amongst our newsletter, social media or web audience.
 We will also list you as an affiliate on our website and signpost to your work.

 ‘The ask’